SI Cannock and District Projects

 Loves Me, Loves Me Not Bookmarks

-They have produced bookmarks highlighting behaviours which are – or are not – appropriate within a relationship.
+SI Cannock has also included a feedback form to enable an evaluation of their effectiveness to take place.
+The bookmarks highlight behaviours which are – or are not – appropriate within a relationship.
 One side of the bookmark shows what demonstrates that the other person ‘Loves Me’ whilst the opposite side shows things which indicate the person ‘Loves Me Not’.

 The aim is for the bookmarks to be given to young people – teenagers – as part of a project or within the curriculum to enable them to consider how they should be treated and how they should treat others.
 Young people in particular can easily become targets for the unscrupulous who see their vulnerability as a means to exploit them.
 The intention of providing the bookmarks is to question what makes an appropriate relationship.